-RNA vs DNA
+RNA vs DNA Structure

-On paper, the small structural differences between RNA and DNA may not look substantial but, in practice, these small differences have major significance for the biological role of RNA.
+On paper, the small structural differences between RNA vs. DNA may not look substantial but, in practice, these small differences have major significance for the biological role of RNA.
 The additional 2’ hydroxyl (OH) group present in RNA, but lacking in DNA, has effects that range from the biogenesis of life on earth to how RNA oligonucleotides should be stored.
 Importantly, the addition of the 2’ OH group increases melting temperature (Tm) and stability by locking an RNA duplex into a compact A-form helix that is more stable than DNA’s standard B-form helix.

 Tm is a measure of duplex stability, commonly defined as a function of how many hydrogen bonds are present in a duplex.
 But these cross strand hydrogen bonds are not the only stabilizing force in a duplex.
-As two single strands form a duplex, each base of a single strand forms van der Waals interactions with neighboring bases on the same strand.
+As 2 single strands form a duplex, each base of a single strand forms van der Waals interactions with neighboring bases on the same strand.
 These significant stabilizing forces are stronger in RNA due to the A-form helix which stacks neighboring bases in a more stable lattice.

 Many RNAs, including tRNA, rRNA, and snoRNA, form self-folding structures in which part of the RNA is single-stranded and part is bound to itself, forming duplexed regions.
 These duplexed regions tend to be under 10 bp and, at that short length the unique base stacking interactions of RNA are vital in making them stable.
 The remaining single-stranded regions rely on the reactive 2’ OH groups to bind to proteins, creating RNA-protein complexes that have critical roles in processes such as DNA and protein synthesis.